KyleChanSome/go-project/README.md

 ```
 go run main.go
 ```
-Some example code to try:
+From simple outputs to closures!
+Here's some example code to try:
 ```
 puts("Hello World!")